ospfranco/ospfranco.github.io/_posts/2021-02-24-how-to-create-a-javascript-jsi-module.md

 @end
 ```

-Important things to notice here:
+Without going into detail, a couple of things to notice:
-- We are importing the React/RCTBridge+Private header file, which is the one that exposes the jsi bindings
+- We are importing the **React/RCTBridge+Private** header file, which is the one that exposes the jsi bindings.
-- The important work is done on the setBridge and invalidate functions, you see we get a reference to the `cxxBridge.runtime` that is the instance of the JSI bridge running, which we will be using for everything, the `installSequel` is a function we will create to expose (install?) our c++ exposed functions.
+- The important work is done on the **setBridge** function, here we get a reference to the `cxxBridge.runtime`, this is a **runtime** object that is necessary for all the manipulations in the C++ code to create JavaScript values.
+We pass this runtime into a *install\[YOUR_PROJECT_NAME]* function where we will create the JSI functions.

 ### Writing our bindings